Banner Notification

 Mid to late spring blooms

-Large cupped daffodils are similar in shape to trumpet daffodils but have a smaller cup that is shorter than the surrounding petals.
+Large cupped daffodils are similar in shape to trumpet daffodils but have a wide cup that is shorter than the surrounding petals.
 They are available in a wide range of colours including peach, red, and pink along with the classic yellows and whites.
 Their cups may be ruffled, flat, or trumpet-shaped, and each bulb produces one large flower per stem.
 Great for naturalizing.

 Small Cupped Barret Browning Daffodil Flowers